What is a power of attorney?

 You can choose more than one attorney.
 You will have to specify whether they can make decisions on their own, if they must all agree before a decision is made, or if they can make some decisions together and others separately.

 You can set up an ordinary power of attorney if you need someone to act for you for a temporary period.
 It’s only valid while you have mental capacity.

 An ordinary power of attorney can be useful if you:

 - find it difficult to go out.

 You can let your attorney deal with all your finances and property or you can restrict them to specific powers.
 For example, you could allow them to:

 - sign cheques and make payments for you.

-Setting up and ending an ordinary power of attorney
+Setting up an ordinary power of attorney

 There is a standard form of wording you need to use for an ordinary power of attorney.
 To set one up get advice from a solicitor or ask a legal adviser at Citizens Advice to help you.
 You can contact The Law Society to find a solicitor.

 To end an ordinary power of attorney, you need to issue a written statement called a deed of revocation – ask a legal adviser for help with this.